Three subjects to include in a successful social media strategy: Author Edition

 You need to consider your content pillars.
 What are content pillars?
 These are a set of themes or subjects you can create posts about.

 Why have content pillars?
-Content Pillars are used in all marketing strategies.
+Content Pillars are used in marketing strategies.
 The right content pillars will keep your audience around while they wait for book 3 or book 33.

 Deciding and planning what content pillars to use will make it much easier for you to write targeted content rather than struggle with deciding what to write.
 And you can make the content pillars work for you.